 (B) A REC may only be used once to comply with this rule.
 RECs or S-RECs used to comply with this rule may not also be used to satisfy any other nonfederal renewable energy standard or requirement.
 Electric utilities may not use RECs or S-RECs retired under a green pricing program to comply with this rule.
 RECs and S-RECs may be used to comply with the RES portfolio requirements of this rule for a calendar year in which it expired so long as it was valid at any time in that year.

-(C) Customer-generators own the RECs and S-RECs associated with their customer-generated net-metered renewable energy resources ; however, if a customer generator receives a solar rebate, the customer-generators transfers to the electric utility all right, title and interest in and to the RECs associated with the new or expanded solar electric system that qualifies the customer-generator for the solar rebate for a period of ten (10) years from the date the electric utility confirms the customer-generator’s solar electric system is operational.
+(C) By receiving a solar rebate, a customer generator thereby transfers to the electric utility all right, title and interest in and to the RECs associated with the new or expanded solar electric system that qualifies the customer-generator for the solar rebate for a period of ten (10) years from the date the electric utility confirms the customer-generator’s solar electric system is operational.

 1. All standard offer contracts between electric utilities and the owners of net-metered renewable resources that are entered into after the effective date of these rules shall clearly specify who owns the RECs or S-RECs associated with the energy generated by the net-metered generation resource, and when the ownership will change, if ti will.